akka/akka/akka-docs/rst/java/http/routing-dsl/directives/header-directives/headerValueByName.rst

 is rejected with a ``MissingHeaderRejection``.

-If the header is expected to be missing in some cases or to customize handling when the header is missing use the :ref:`-optionalHeaderValueByName-` directive instead.
+If the header is expected to be missing in some cases or to customize handling when the header is missing use the :ref:`-optionalHeaderValueByName-java-` directive instead.

 Example
 -------